yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 ---
 #### Basic elements of RL

-state: one of the 16 position on the grid
+State: one of the 16 position on the grid
-action: four actions, up, down, left, right (not consider the boundary, the agent will automatically learn it)
+Action: four actions, up, down, left, right (not consider the boundary, the agent will automatically learn it)
-reward: whether you can successfully reach the goal point or not; that's a delayed reward.
+Reward: whether you can successfully reach the goal point or not; that's a delayed reward.
 In the process of walking, there is no intermediate reward for each step.

 ---
 #### Algorithm